-Department of Commerce The Department of Commerce's mission is to strengthen communities.
+The Department of Commerce's mission is to strengthen communities.
 We administer a diverse portfolio of over 100 programs and several boards and commissions, all focused on promoting sustainable community and economic vitality.
-We convene stakeholders around retirement security issues and administer the Retirement Marketplace.
 Notes 1 Unless otherwise noted, all facts cited in this summary are for Washington State.